Adèle Exarchopoulos: 2020–present

 In 2020 she starred in the comedy Mandibles directed by Quentin Dupieux.
 In an interview with iO Donna she stated her role was inspired by Greta Thunberg.
 The film premiered at the 77th Venice International Film Festival with The Hollywood Reporter describing her performance as being "both deadpan and cartoonishly over-the-top, like Tex Avery by way of David Lynch."
 She went on to earn a nomination for the César Award for Best Supporting Actress.
 The next year she starred in the comedy-drama Zero Fucks Given (2021) playing a young woman who recently lost her job as a flight attendant.
 The film screened in the Critics' Week section at the 74th Cannes Film Festival where it received critical acclaim.
 Jordan Mintzer of The Hollywood Reporter wrote of her performance, "[the film] remains engrossing because of how committed Exarchopoulos is to the role."
 She was nominated for the César Award for Best Actress.
 She then starred in the fantasy drama The Five Devils directed by Léa Mysius which had its world premiere in the Directors' Fortnight section of the 2022 Cannes Film Festival.
 Sophie Butcher of Empire described her as being "extraordinary" adding, "Her performance is one of taut physicality, balancing aloofness and vulnerability, and taps into more primal places".

 In 2023, she acted in the Ira Sachs romance Passages opposite Franz Rogowski and Ben Whishaw.
 Sachs described her as a cross between Jeanne Moreau and Brigitte Bardot.
-Rex Reed of The Observer declared, "Dominated by three sensational performances, Passages invites obvious comparisons to Sunday Bloody Sunday, John Schlesinger's brilliant 1971 film about the devastating effects of a ménage à trois on an otherwise conventional heterosexual marriage".
+Rex Reed of Observer declared, "Dominated by three sensational performances, Passages invites obvious comparisons to Sunday Bloody Sunday, John Schlesinger's brilliant 1971 film about the devastating effects of a ménage à trois on an otherwise conventional heterosexual marriage".
 Film critic Kambole Campbell of Empire wrote, "Exarchopoulos imbues her character with conflicting senses of excitement and cautiousness".
 That same year she acted in the French drama All Your Faces directed by Jeanne Herry.
 For her performance she won the César Award for Best Supporting Actress.
 In 2024, she voiced Ennui in the Pixar animated film Inside Out 2.
 David Ehrlich of IndieWire wrote, "[Ennui] is voiced by a very amusing, very French Adèle Exarchopoulos, and is so blasé about everything that she operates the console from her phone on the couch".